Welcome to Class 1!

 Class Time Table

 Here is our class time table!
-On Friday afternoons the children take part in forest school.
-Sessions are run by Mrs Turner our Forest School Leader.
+On Thursday afternoons the children take part in forest school.
+Sessions are run by Mrs Overland our Forest School Leader.
 During forest school the children wear their school uniform underneath their outdoor wetsuits and wellington boots.

 Signs of Spring